ftarlao/duplito/README.md

                         summary, with statistics.
   -o, --overall         Display only the final overall summary with statistics.

-  -m, --minimum         Visualizes summary and file list for folders with a percentage
+  -m, --minperc         Visualizes summary and file list for folders with a percentage
                         of duplicates greater than the specified value (default: 0%).
+  -m, --minbytes        Visualizes summary and file list for folders with a file size
+                        of duplicates that exceeds the provided value (default: 0 byte).
 Behavior:
   -u or -U: Recursively computes and saves file hashes.
 Paths are
             optional, defaulting to user home or /.